 There are many other DEOs, the elements that allow the occurrence of NPIs, beyond the example of negation given thus far.
-For example, in English, before is a DEO but after is not:
+For example, in English, hardly, without, never, few and before are DEOs but often, with, always, many and after are not, as illustrated in (4).